VIA-Lab-Pitt/vWells/README.md

 # vWell Viewer (Standalone App)

 A standalone viewer for inspecting a scan and its completed segmentation in 3D.
-You select a scan file, and the viewer shows the scan slices together with any vessel segmentation that was previously created and saved in the main Treetrack tool.
+You select a scan file, and the viewer shows the scan slices together with any vessel segmentation that was previously created and saved in the main Treetrack segmentation tool.
 The viewer only *displays* segmentations — it does not create or edit them.

 You do not need Python or any packages installed to run it.

+Installers for the viewer can be found in Releases.

 ## Installing the viewer

 ### Windows

-1. Download `Treetrack_Setup.exe`.
+1. Download `VWellViewer_Setup.exe`.
 2. Double-click it and follow the prompts to choose an install location and create shortcuts.
 3. Launch from the **Start Menu** or **desktop shortcut**.